jeverduzco/verduzco-me/content/legal/privacy.md

 ## Cookies

-For the **Web Site** to work properly you need to use cookies, this is information that is stored in the browser, see the cookie policy [here.](https://www.verduzco.me/legal/cookies/)
+For the **Web Site** to work properly you need to use cookies, this is information that is stored in the browser, see the cookie policy <nuxt-link to="/legal/cookies/">here.</nuxt-link>

 ## Legitimacy for data processing.